 Are There Safe Options?

-If you’ve been using conventional nail polish, I’d suggest stopping right away but please also dispose of conventional nail polish carefully.
-The EPA classifies nail polish as household hazardous waste and requests that it is disposed of in a proper hazardous waste disposal site.
+If you’ve been using conventional nail polish, not only would I suggest stopping right away, but also to dispose of conventional nail polish carefully.
+The EPA classifies nail polish as household hazardous waste (perhaps a hint we shouldn’t be using it) and requests that it is disposed of in a proper hazardous waste disposal site.
 You can use this directory (in the US) to find a hazardous waste disposal site near you.

-It is also important to note that nail salons typically do not use non-toxic nail polish options and that the air in nail salons is usually highly contaminated with chemicals.
+It is also important to note that nail salons typically do not use non-toxic nail polish options.
+This means the air in nail salons is usually highly contaminated with chemicals.
 I suggest avoiding nail salons entirely, but if you do go to one, ask about the nail polish and removers they use and look for safer options.

 Non-Toxic Nail Polish Options

-Acquarella also ranked a 1/10 on the EWG database.
-It is definitely pricey so it isn’t one I would use regularly but it stayed on nails and didn’t have a strong chemical smell.
+Acquarella ranked a 1/10 on the EWG database.
+It is definitely pricey so it isn’t one I would use regularly, but it stayed on nails and didn’t have a strong chemical smell.
 It is available in a lot of colors and my daughters wanted all of them.

 Another favorite with my tiny testers.
-This brand is also water-based, free of the three dangerous chemicals and has a low rating on the EWG database.
-It is available in 25 colors.
+This brand is also water-based, free of the three dangerous chemicals, and has a low rating on the EWG database.
+It is available in 25 colors, including this lovely hibiscus.

 Piggy Paint is also one of the least expensive brands.
 We tried this sampler trio and it was less expensive than a single bottle of some of the other brands we tried.

-Another non-toxic option with an EWG rating of 1.
-The interesting thing about Suncoat is that it peels off easily so no nail polish remover is even needed.
-This ended up being fun for the girls but it also didn’t last long on their nails since they had so much fun peeling it off.
+This is another non-toxic option with an EWG rating of 1.
+The interesting thing about Suncoat is that it peels off easily, meaning you do not need nail polish remover.
+This ended up being fun for the girls, but it also didn’t last long on their nails since they had so much fun peeling it off.

 Do you use nail polish?
-Have you ever looked at non-toxic options?
+Have you ever looked at non-toxic nail polish options?